CYBERSECURITY A-Z

 2. Withstand: A plan is put in place to monitor for unusual activity that could indicate a malicious activity or breach.
 This includes using security tools like Security Information and Event Management (SIEM) and Threat Detection and Response.
 Organizations also employ Zero Trust Principles and enforce Identity and Access Management (IAM) policies like Multi-Factor Authentication (MFA).

 4. Adapt: Organizations continually evaluate their processes, policies, and systems to prevent repeated and evolving internal and external threats.
-This adaptability is crucial for staying ahead of cyber threats and maintaining a strong cyber resilience posture.
+This adaptability is crucial for staying ahead of cyber threats and maintaining a strong resilience posture.

-What are the Challenges of Cyber Resilience?
+Challenges of Cyber Resilience

 Another significant challenge is the rapidly evolving threat landscape.
 Coupled with resource constraints such as budget, expertise, and technology, it can be difficult for organizations to stay abreast and adapt their defenses accordingly.